scify/ICStudy/README.md

 --------------
 The ICStudy project involves both software and hardware solutions, this means we should be able to utilize hardware (interactive boards, mobile devices) and build software accordingly.
 The current version (Beta) is an extended implementation of [ICSee][1].

-We can support filtering on feed live-streamed from another computer (through http).
+We can support filtering on feed live-streamed from another computer (through UDP).
 This partially solves the problem described in the above section, if the school uses an interactive (digital) board.

 Installation - Dependencies
 ---------------------------